 Holmes and His Little Shadow...

-However, what I DON'T remember was seeing any pictures of Robert Downey, Jr. and/or Jude Law.
-I suspect it is because Sherlock Holmes was a piece of crap that bastardized the entire Holmesian canon, and to have anything related to Guy Ritchie's mess of a film would be an insult to the memory of Sir Arthur Conan Doyle.
-Or maybe I missed them.
+I believe Sherlock Holmes is a piece of crap that bastardized the entire Holmesian Canon, and to have anything related to Guy Ritchie's mess of a film would be an insult to the memory of Sir Arthur Conan Doyle.

-What IS surprising is that somehow, despite their best efforts, they managed to make an even WORSE film than the first.
+What is surprising is that somehow, despite their best efforts, they managed to make a film even worse than the first.

-The plot of A Game of Shadows may be convoluted and idiotic on screen, but elementary to describe (allow me a few moments of levity): it's a remake of League of Extraordinary Gentlemen in all but name.
+The plot of A Game of Shadows may be convoluted and idiotic on screen, but elementary to describe: it's a remake of League of Extraordinary Gentlemen in all but name.
 Professor James Moriarty (Jared Harris) is planning to start a world war and profit from it.
-It's up to his 'intellectual equal Sherlock Holmes (Downey, Jr.) to stop him.
-To aid him is Dr. John Watson (Law) who doesn't want to help at all but finds himself doing so anyway...even if it means nearly missing his own wedding to Mary (Kelly Reilly).
+It's up to his intellectual equal Sherlock Holmes (Robert Downey, Jr.) to stop him.
+To aid him is Dr. John Watson (Jude Law) who doesn't want to help at all but finds himself doing so anyway, even if it means nearly missing his own wedding to Mary (Kelly Reilly).
 Holmes also has the wit and wisdom of his older brother Mycroft (Stephen Fry), a vague figure in government, while Professor Moriarty has expert assassin Colonel Sebastian Moran (Paul Anderson).

 I'd like to stop for a moment to say seeing it was Colonel Moran in A Game of Shadow was about the only genuine surprise I had while watching.

-Into this mix comes Gypsy Queen Simza (original Girl With the Dragon Tattoo Noomi Rapace).
+Into this mix comes Gypsy Queen Simza (Noomi Rapace).
 She's there for the thinnest of reasons, as is American criminal mistress Irene Adler (Rachel McAdams, fulfilling what I guess was some contractual obligation to pop in for what was basically a pointless and contrived cameo).

 Well, anyway Moriarty is going to start a war, Holmes is going to stop him, Watson is going to have his honeymoon ruined, and Rapace is going to make her American film debut.